Early Drinking Puts Kids at Greater Risk For Alcohol Abuse Later In Life

 However, the fact remains that it is a dangerous drug and highly addictive.
-There are a great deal of people in the US that are binge drinkers and do so often.
+There are many people in the US that are binge drinkers and do so often.
 What leads to binge drinking?
 A recent study shows that one factor is drinking at a young age.
-People are much more likely to be become alcohol abusers because a parent or friend bought them alcohol at an early age.
+People are much more likely to become alcohol abusers because a parent or friend bought them alcohol at an early age.

 Even though underage drinking is illegal, 11 percent of America’s alcohol is consumed by people ages 12 to 20 years of age.
 Of those underage drinkers, 90 percent are binge drinking.

 Another recent survey showed that 42 percent of high school students drank alcohol in the past 30 days.
 That 24 percent were binge drinking in the past 30 days.
 Another 10 percent drove after drinking, while 28 percent rode in a car of someone who had been drinking.

 Drinking Leading To Other Dangers

 An English paper recently reported the link to alcohol and violence in young women.
 The number of teenage girls involved in gangs and other violent actions in Britain has been on the rise and it has been linked to early alcohol use by these young girls.

 Another problem that the paper report is that gangs are sexually exploiting these young girls.
 According to the story, 6,000 girls were being sexually exploited by gangs in Britain last year.
 Alcohol played a key role in that number being as high as it is.

 There are other varying degrees of problems associated with alcohol.
 Here are some of the dangers that parents should be informing their children about.
 Alcohol abuse can cause any of these issues: